pamsler/keypasser/README.md

 ---

-## ⛔ Breaking change — upgrading from older installs
+## ⛔ Breaking change — upgrading **from v1.3.3 to v2.0.0**
-This version introduces a new bootstrap path.
-To run the new wizard, you must deploy a clean instance:
+v2 introduces a new bootstrap/setup path. **When coming from any v1.x (incl.
+1.3.3) you MUST deploy a clean instance**:

-This will delete all existing data.
+This removes all existing data.
 Proceed only if you accept data loss.

 ```bash
 # stop stack and remove ALL volumes for a clean first-run